 - The student must also state how the issues have been corrected or list the steps they are currently taking to ensure that circumstances do not reoccur.

 Students may obtain the Request for a Financial Aid Appeal Form at MyVolstate Portal under Financial Aid.
-These requests with supporting documentation are to be returned to the Office of Financial Aid.
-For a student’s request to be considered, he/she must submit all paperwork by the published deadline.
+These requests with supporting documentation are to be returned to the Office of the Vice President for Student Services.
+For a student's request to be considered, he/she must submit all paperwork by the published deadline.
 All requests will be reviewed by the Financial Aid Appeal Committee.

 Students who have exceeded the MTF may have their limit extended by an amount equal to any transfer credit work applied to academic history that does not apply to their current program of study, or the number of hours remaining to graduate.
-In order to appeal MTF, the student must complete the Request for a Financial Aid Appeal Form and the graduation analyst will review the student’s academic history to determine how many hours they lack to graduate.
+In order to appeal MTF, the student must complete the Request for a Financial Aid Appeal Form and provide documentation where required.
 Based on the review of this request and the student degree audit, students may have their MTF limit extended.

-Appeals should be submitted by the priority dates listed below.
+Appeals should be submitted by the priority dates provided by the Financial Aid Office.
 Students must anticipate a minimum of three weeks for the Appeals Committee to review the appeal and make a decision on their request.
 Failure to provide required supporting documentation will delay the appeal process.
-The Financial Aid Appeals Committee may limit the number of appeals on a case-by- case basis.
+The Financial Aid Appeals Committee may limit the number of appeals on a case-by-case basis.

-Students who have filed an appeal at the beginning of a semester are responsible for securing their class schedule via payment to the Business Office.
+Students who have filed an appeal at the beginning of the semester are responsible for fee payment pending the review of their appeal.